Pooja-Gangavathi/cypress-assignment-oct/Readme.md

    ```bash
    npx cypress open
    ```
+Follow the below steps to run the testcase by Cypress Runner,

-1.Select the Scaffold file in the project directory.
+1.**Select the Scaffold file in the project directory.**
-2.Select any of the browser when prompted by Cypress runner.
+2.**Select any of the browser when prompted by Cypress runner.**
-3.Select "Okay, I got" it to continue.
+3.**Select "Okay, I got" it to continue.**
-4.Choose the Login_Functionalty.cy.js file to run from the displayed list,Cypress will start running the test case automatically.
+4.**Choose the Login_Functionalty.cy.js file to run from the displayed list,Cypress will start running the test case automatically.**

 4. **Alternatively, to run Tests in Headless Mode:**